 - Give up some control.
 Delegate something that you know how to do such as social media, speaking at the quarterly staff meeting, or leading a weekly meeting.

 - Start conversations with new colleagues.
 Strike up a conversation with a new employee and welcome them to the company.
 Take them out for coffee or lunch.
 They will be looking for new people to meet and learn more about their new company.

 - Get in front of the camera.
 If you are shy on how you look to others, you don’t like how you look or sound or camera, try something that challenges you and makes uncomfortable.
 You will learn something about yourself you didn’t know.

 There are always ways you can do to put the unconfortable into your daily routine.
 Things like creating your daily or weekly to do list and creating a separate list of your growth goals such as join Toastmasters to learn about public speaking, read more books about a certain topic, or join a board of director of a local association.

 When you are able to embrace the uncomfortable, you will absorb more new information and cultivate your curiosity and desire to learn more about new things, growing your career.

 Curiosity is a strong predictor of a person’s ability to creatively solve problems in the workplace.
 You can only harness curiosity and make the most of curiosity if you recognize and accept the need to make time for it.
 By cultivating your curiosity, you can grow your career.
 Curiosity is a critical part of developing a “growth mindset” that will help you make you a better employee, a better leader, and gain a better grasp on the different perspectives of the world.

 How has your curiosity helped your career?
-How did you cultivate your curiosity to grow your career?
+How did you cultivate your curiosity and grow your career?